zakmatt/computer-vision-assigmnment-1/README.md

 # Task 1 - Bayer

-It is noticable that the result image have problems with places where color changes rapidly or where the intensity of all three channels is big
+It is noticable that the result image have problems with places where color changes rapidly or where the intensity of all three channels is big.

+# Task 2 - Freeman

+In this task a part from interpolating three channels we filter the 'difference channels' between red and green channels and also between blue and green channels.
+Later we use median filtering on both results and add a green channel to each of them.
+After combining the matrices into an image we obtain a smoothen version of Bayer method.
+After comparing

+# Conclusion
+1. Bayer method has problems with spots where color changes rapidly
+2. Freeman method results in a more smoothed version of Bayer.
+This smoothness is noticable especially on the edges(`freeman_oryginal_comparizon.png`)
+3. Freeman method handles better fast color changes and the differences between those methods are presented in `freeman_bayer_comparizon.png`